-New homes (including conversions, extensions and infill) should be designed to a high standard and be mindful to how residents will live in their home by:
+New homes (including those created through conversions, extensions and infill) should be designed to a high standard and be mindful to how residents will live in their home by:

-- 1. encouraging the use of and/or generating renewable energy in association with methods to reduce energy demands (such as 'fabric first') and increase conservation; - 2. providing private external amenity space appropriate to the size and type of dwelling; - 3. enabling direct access to rear gardens via external means (garden gate instead of only through a home); - 4. ensuring where garages are provided they should be located within the curtilage of the associated home and encouraged to include an electric vehicle charging point; and - 5. providing accessible screened storage space for refuse and recycling within each property's curtilage. - 11.46 Policy 8 contributes to Joint Core Strategy Spatial Vision and the Spatial Planning Objectives 1, 4, 10, 11 and 12.
+- 1. encouraging the use of and/or generating renewable energy in association with methods to reduce energy demands (such as 'fabric first') and increase conservation; - 2. providing private external amenity space appropriate to the size and type of dwelling, for conversions and flatted developments shared provision of external amenity space will be acceptable; - 3. enabling direct access to rear gardens via external means; - 4. ensuring where garages are provided they should be located within the property curtilage and encouraged to include electric vehicle charging points; and - 5. providing accessible screened storage space for refuse and recycling within the property curtilage. - 11.55 Policy 8 contributes to Joint Core Strategy Spatial Vision and the Spatial Planning Objectives 1, 4, 10, 11 and 12.
 Contributing to support SNP Objectives 4 and 5.

-11.47 Intent for Policy 9: This policy seeks to ensure that new development is respectful and maintains the village feel through appropriate landscaping and preservation of existing hedgerows and trees.
+11.56 Intent for Policy 9: This policy seeks to ensure that new development is respectful and maintains the village feel through appropriate landscaping and preservation of existing hedgerows and trees.

-All new development (including conversions, extensions and infill) should preserve and, where possible, enhance the village of Spixworth by:
+All new development (including through conversions, extensions and infill) should preserve and, where possible enhance the village of Spixworth and its landscape setting by:

-- incorporating adequate landscaping to mitigate the visual impact of the development and seek to retain mature trees and existing hedgerows.
-Development that damages or results in the loss of ancient trees, or trees of good arboricultural and/or amenity value will not be supported unless justified by a professional tree survey and arboricultural statement; - 2. where removal of a tree(s) of recognised importance can be justified, a replacement(s) of similar amenity value should be planted within the Parish; - 3. ensuring boundary treatments reflect the distinct local character in relation to materials, layout, height and design.
-In areas where there is no boundary treatment and gardens are unenclosed, new development should seek to replicate this openness; and - 4. integrating new development with existing homes and the village facilities while enhancing the safety and security of residents of Spixworth and incorporate crime prevention principles (identified in the Secure by Design Homes 2016 or subsequent updated editions). - 11.48 Policy 9 contributes to Joint Core Strategy Spatial Vision and the Spatial Planning Objectives 1, 4, 8, 9, 10, 11 and 12.
-Contributing to support SNP Objectives 2, 4 and 5.
+- 1. incorporating landscape proposals as an integral part of any development design in order to mitigate any visual impact of the development; - 2. seeking to retain mature trees and existing hedgerows.
+(Development that damages or results in the loss of ancient trees or trees of good arboricultural and / or amenity value will not be supported unless justified by a professionally prepared tree survey and arboricultural statement); - 3. replacing trees of similar amenity value within the Parish where removal of trees of recognised importance can be justified; - 4. ensuring boundary treatments reflect the distinct local character in relation to materials, layout, height and design.
+In areas where there is no boundary treatment and gardens are unenclosed, new development should seek to replicate this openness; and - 5. major developments of 10 or more dwellings are encouraged to plan for at least 20% tree canopy coverage on open green spaces within the development's landscape plan.